 If you want to create an infographic from scratch, you can do that too in our editor tool.
 You’ll get access to the same resources you’d have if you were editing a template.

-And if you really want something that’s your own without have to do any design work, check out our AI infographic Maker.
+And if you really want something that’s your own without having to do any design work, check out our AI Infographic Maker.

 Just enter a prompt and wait for the magic to happen.